 The Audit Committee consists of three outside directors, Messrs.
 Bilger, McGuire and Scott.
 During 1999, Mr. Leighton also served on the Audit Committee from April 1999 to December 2000.
 The Audit Committee reviews the professional services provided by Akamai's independent accountants, the independence of such accountants from Akamai's management, Akamai's annual financial statements and Akamai's system of internal accounting controls.
 The Audit Committee also reviews such other matters with respect to Akamai's accounting, auditing and financial reporting practices and procedures as it may find appropriate or may be brought to its attention.
-The Audit Committee held no formal meetings in fiscal 1999.
+While members of the Audit Committee performed the duties of the Audit Committee throughout 1999, the Audit Committee held no formal meetings in 1999.

 The Compensation Committee consists of Messrs.
 Dagres and McGuire.
 Mr. Conrades served on the Compensation Committee from April 1999 to April 2000.
 Mr. Scott also served on the Compensation Committee from April 1999 to January 2000.
 The Compensation Committee reviews executive salaries, administers Akamai's bonus, incentive compensation and stock plans, and approves the salaries and other benefits of Akamai's executive officers.
-In addition, the Compensation Committee consults with Akamai's management regarding Akamai's pension and other benefit plans and compensation policies and practices.
-The Compensation Committee held no formal meetings in fiscal 1999.
+In addition, the Compensation Committee consults with Akamai's management regarding Akamai's benefit plans and compensation policies and practices.
+While members of the Compensation Committee performed the duties of the Compensation Committee throughout 1999, the Compensation Committee held no formal meetings in 1999.